poppyzenzi/poppyzenzi/README.md

-PhD candidate - statistical geneticist
+PhD candidate - statistical genetics / psychiatric epidemiology / longitudinal modelling / network analysis

 <!---
 poppyzenzi/poppyzenzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.